jlbradley1844/jlbradley1844.github.io/_drafts/virtues-intermediate-exercises.md

 is delay and foot-draging of young adults as they put off these life stages.
-I'm not too eager to draw generalizations about entire generations of youth; if you think the problem is lack of character clutivation - whose fault is that?
+I'm not too eager to draw generalizations about entire generations of youth; if you think the problem is lack of character cultivation - whose fault is that?
 My personal tendency is to think most millenials get a raw deal from scociety.
 I personally was quite lucky in being able to get a college education and being inclined toward a profession that pays well.
-I certainly wouldn't what to be in the position of a hard-working twentysomething male who wasn't academically inclined and who has trouble finding work in a chosen trade that pays well; even if you have a job, people without a degree can increasingly find contracting marriage difficult
+I certainly wouldn't want to be in the position of a hard-working twentysomething male who wasn't academically inclined and who has trouble finding work in a chosen trade that pays well; even if you have a job, people without a degree can increasingly find contracting marriage difficult